 Corporate Governance as stipulated in Clause 49 of the Listing

-Department, was nominated by the Government of J&K as Director on the
+Finance Department, J&K Govt. was nominated by the Government of J&K as

-the State Government of J&K with effect from 23rd April, 2013.
+director on the Board of the bank with effect from 24th April, 2013.

-Directors at the last Annual General Meeting of the Shareholders of the bank held
+at the last Annual General Meeting of the Shareholders of the bank held

 and wide ranging experience and expertise.